Fargo Water Quality at a Glance

-Fargo – North Dakota – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your city
+Fargo, North Dakota Water Quality Report 2026: PFAS Testing, Lead Replacement & Safety Guide

-The City of Fargo provides comprehensive water services to approximately 120,000 residents across the greater Fargo metropolitan area, including serving West Fargo and several surrounding communities through its advanced water treatment infrastructure.
-Established as a municipal utility in 1890, the system includes over 500 miles of water distribution lines, state-of-the-art treatment facilities, and pumping stations that deliver an average of 12 million gallons of drinking water daily to North Dakota’s largest city and surrounding areas.
+The City of Fargo provides comprehensive water services to approximately 130,000 residents across the greater Fargo metropolitan area, including West Fargo and several surrounding communities, through its advanced water treatment infrastructure.
+Established as a municipal utility in 1890, the system now includes over 500 miles of distribution lines, two state-of-the-art treatment facilities, and pumping stations delivering an average of 8–10 million gallons daily in winter and 15–16 million gallons daily in summer to North Dakota’s largest city.

-Fargo sources its drinking water primarily from the Red River of the North, with the Sheyenne River and Lake Ashtabula serving as backup sources for supply redundancy and drought protection.
-Water from both rivers is treated at two cutting-edge facilities: the main Water Treatment Plant with a 30 million gallon per day capacity and the award-winning Membrane Water Treatment Plant with a 15 million gallon per day capacity, commissioned in 2018.
-Fargo’s water consistently meets all federal and state quality standards and has won recognition as the best-tasting drinking water in North Dakota in 2022 and 2023, though the utility faces ongoing challenges with emerging contaminants, infrastructure modernization, and protecting water sources from agricultural runoff in the Red River Valley.
+Fargo draws its drinking water primarily from the Red River of the North, with the Sheyenne River and Lake Ashtabula as backup sources for supply redundancy and drought protection.
+Water is treated at two cutting-edge facilities: the Fargo Water Filtration Plant (30 MGD capacity) and the award-winning Membrane Water Treatment Plant using ultrafiltration and reverse osmosis.
+Fargo’s water consistently meets all federal and state quality standards — and won 2nd place nationally for taste at the 2024 American Water Works Association competition — though ongoing challenges include disinfection byproducts, an active lead service line replacement program, and protecting source water from agricultural runoff in the Red River Valley.
+Check our live U.S. boil water tracker for any active advisories in the region.

 Latest Testing Results

-- Compliance Status: For the latest quarter assessed by the U.S. EPA (April 2024 – June 2024), tap water provided by Fargo’s water utility was in compliance with all federal and state drinking water standards.
+- Compliance Status: For the most recent period assessed by the U.S. EPA (2025), tap water provided by Fargo’s water utility was in compliance with all federal and state drinking water standards, including the new PFAS Maximum Contaminant Levels finalized in 2024.

 Water Sources